 2. What to bring:

 - *ONE large thick towel, bathrobe OR parka that you’ll put on immediately after the dip (and you don’t mind it getting a little wet).

 - *Pledge form with money and cheques collected if you did this manually (make sure donor info is legible).

 - Toque, gloves, anything else you want to put on immediately after the dip

-- We cannot stress this enough, wear old running shoes or aqua socks to be worn in the dip.
+- We cannot stress this enough, wear old running shoes or aqua socks for the dip.
 (No flip flops or anything else that would come off in the water.
-Protecting your feet is critical - especially if you plan to RUN to the hot tub or changing tents on snow or ice. )
+Protecting your feet is critical - especially for afterwards when you run to the hot tub or changing tents on snow or ice.)